RhetTbull/osxphotos/README.md

   --no-title                      Search for photos with no title.
   --description DESC              Search for DESC in description of photo.
   --no-description                Search for photos with no description.
+  --place PLACE                   Search for PLACE in photo's reverse
+                                  geolocation info
-  --uti UTI                       Search for photos whose uniform type
+  --no-place                      Search for photos with no associated place
-                                  identifier (UTI) matches UTI -i, --ignore-case               Case insensitive search for title or description.
-Does not apply to keyword,
-                                  person, or album.
+                                  name info (no reverse geolocation info) --uti UTI                       Search for photos whose uniform type identifier (UTI) matches UTI -i, --ignore-case               Case insensitive search for title, description, or place.
+Does not apply to keyword, person, or album.
   --edited                        Search for photos that have been edited.
   --external-edit                 Search for photos edited in external editor.
   --favorite                      Search for photos marked favorite.